I’m no fan of Clarkson, May and Hammond – but this end of an era is still jarring

 You try and prepare yourself for days like these, but it doesn’t make it sting any less, you know?

-I’m certainly not the trio’s biggest fan – a few weeks ago I wrote about how Jeremy Clarkson has done more harm to the ozone layer than refrigerators made in the fifties, with May and Hammond as his climate-denying back up dancers – and even I feel a little uneasy about it.
+I’m certainly not the trio’s biggest fan – a few weeks ago I wrote about how Clarkson has done more harm to the ozone layer than refrigerators made in the Fifties, with May and Hammond as his climate-denying back-up dancers – and even I feel a little uneasy about it.

 There are some things you expect will always be there, for good or ill.
 Top Gear – and various not-Top-Gear-but-still-basically-Top-Gear products – were that for me: a reliable bit of light entertainment to stick on in the background when you’re bored enough to put up with James May.
 For me, and I imagine for most people, the magic of the formula came from how the three men played off each other, so Clarkson’s decision to strike out on his own seems like killing the golden goose.